feryjfgkuyfgewjfgew/4.Execution_of_NetworkCommends/README.md

 ## Result
-Thus Execution of Network commands Performed.
+Thus The Execution of Network commands Performed.